Necessary conditions for the positivity of Littlewood-Richardson and plethystic coefficients: Positivity conditions for the SXP coefficients.

 \section{Positivity conditions for the SXP coefficients.}

-The SXP rule allows us to compute $p_n\o s_\lambda$ in terms of the Littewood-Richardson coefficients.
-In this section we derive necessary conditions for the positivity of the resulting coefficients (SXP coefficients), by combining our previous result for the Littlewood-Richardson coefficients and the SXP rule.
+In this section we derive necessary conditions for the positivity of the resulting coefficients of the expansion of this plethysm in the Schur basis (SXP coefficients), by combining our previous result for the Littlewood--Richardson coefficients and the SXP rule.

 As a corollary of Theorem \ref{LR bounds}, we get the following result.